makandra/katapult/README.md

     rails generate wheelie:install

-This will create `lib/wheelie/metamodel.rb` where you will draft your application.
+This will create `lib/wheelie/application_model.rb` where you will draft your application.

 ## Usage

-After installation, you'll find a file `lib/wheelie/metamodel.rb` where you will define the fundamentals of your application.
+After installation, you'll find a file `lib/wheelie/application_model.rb` where you will define the fundamentals of your application.
 Inside this file, you'll use Wheelie's simple DSL (domain specific language) to express yourself.

 Wheelie brings several basic elements: Model, Attribute, WUI (which stands for *Web User Interface*) and Action.
 Each Wheelie element has the same syntax, taking a name, options and a block:

-    parent.element 'name', options: 'go here' do |element|
+    element 'name', options: 'go here' do |element|
       element.method
     end

 ### Model
-Defined on Metamodel.
 Takes a name and a block:

-    meta.model 'Customer' do |customer|
+    model 'Customer' do |customer|
       # ...
     end